ianarsenault-tn/Plex-Discord-Music-Bot/README.md

 Stream your Plex music library directly into Discord voice channels!
 ________________________________________
 ## 📋 Features
+🎶 Stream Music
-🎶 Stream Music: Play tracks, albums, or shuffled playlists directly from your Plex library.
+Play tracks, albums, or shuffled playlists directly from your Plex library.

-🔍 Search and Queue: Find songs, albums, or artists and add them to the queue with simple slash commands.
+🔍 Search and Queue
+Find songs, albums, or artists and add them to the queue with simple slash commands.

+🎤 Artist Functions
-🎤 Artist Functions: Search for artists, play all songs by an artist, or shuffle their entire discography.
+Search for artists, play all songs by an artist, or shuffle their entire discography.

+📀 Album Playback
-📀 Album Playback: Search for albums, play an album by title, or play by unique album ID.
+Search for albums, play an album by title, or play by unique album ID.

+🔀 Shuffle
-🔀 Shuffle: Shuffle your entire library or a specific artist's discography.
+Shuffle your entire library or a specific artist's discography.

+🎛️ Control Playback
-🎛️ Control Playback: Commands for pausing, resuming, skipping, stopping, and clearing the queue.
+Commands for pausing, resuming, skipping, stopping, and clearing the queue.

+🎧 Rich Presence
-🎧 Rich Presence: Displays the currently playing track and artist in the bot’s Discord activity status.
+Displays the currently playing track and artist in the bot’s Discord activity status.

+🛠️ Slash Commands
-🛠️ Slash Commands: Intuitive and easy-to-use commands for interacting with the bot.
+Intuitive and easy-to-use commands for interacting with the bot.
 ________________________________________
 ## 🚀 Getting Started
 Prerequisites